-The even toed ungulate species present in the different regions of Africa and Eurasia are referred to as Antelopes.
+Antelopes are even-toed ungulates native to various regions in Africa and Eurasia.
 They form a miscellaneous group under the Bovidae family and form a part of the old world species that do not go with sheep, bison, goats or cattle.
 Antelopes in groups are called as herd.

 Antelope Introduction